snowbrdking26/Tropical_Air_Traffic_Game/README.md

 The approach was to increase difficulty as the game progresses starting with 2 obstacles and increasing to 8 computer controlled obstacles which the human player must avoid while collecting 50 cloud points to win the game.

-Directions: Use arrow keys or mouse to control to collect 50 cloud points.
+Directions: Use arrow keys or mouse to collect 50 cloud points.

 Unsolved problems: Are the addition of mobile friendly arrow buttons to allow for touchscreen users to play the game.